-With the explosion in information technology in the last few decades, more and more people want to learn and improve on their programming skills.
+With the explosion in information technology in the last few decades, more and more people want to learn and improve their programming skills.

 Codecademy answers this need with their online programming tutorials.
 Although this is more of a gamified learning experience, Codecademy shares a lot of traits with learning games.

 In each lesson, coding simulators let learners practise each command and line of code as they go.
 This interactive format has made it one of the most popular training resources, with 24 million users completing 100 million exercises as of January 2014.

 Like many game-based learning initiatives, the real wins are demonstrated in the individual stories, like Ash Robinson’s:

 “I set about using what I’d learned through Codecademy as the basis for learning C, C++ and Objective-C and within a few months I had my first app on the App Store.”

 DuoLingo is an app designed to help people learn another language.
 As their skills improve, learners earn experience points and climb a gamified skill tree.
 The app also features timed challenges in which the learner has to answer 20 questions in 30 seconds, gaining XP and additional time for every correct answer.